-That being said, it’s a good idea to figure out in advance which yoga discipline is right for you.
+That being said, it’s a good idea to figure out in advance which yoga disciplines are right for you.
 Just like with any other type of exercise system, there are different yoga disciplines, each with its unique characteristics, difficulty, and intensity level.
 Some yoga disciplines may also require you to have prior experience in other yoga techniques to be able to keep up.
 As such, it’s best to read up on the different types of yoga disciplines before signing up for a yoga class.
 Otherwise, you may not get the most out of your workout.

-Hatha Yoga is what is known as the “mother” of all Yoga and a great entry-level yoga discipline for novices.
+Hatha Yoga is what is known as the “mother” of all Yoga and great entry-level yoga disciplines for novices.
 Besides involving a wide variety of static and dynamic asanas, it also has a much slower pace than other disciplines.
 The simplicity in the breathing exercises used in Hatha Yoga also makes it ideal for the beginner who is unaccustomed to thinking about how they breathe in their exercise routines.
 Since this particular discipline can be considered an introduction to Yoga, don’t expect to be pushed to your physical limits, or even break a sweat during a session.
 What you can count on, however, is to experience a kind of physical flexibility and mental relaxation that may be quite new to you, especially if this is your first encounter with yoga.

-Much like Hatha Yoga, Yin Yoga is a yoga discipline that is generally slow and relaxed in terms of pace.
+Much like Hatha Yoga, Yin Yoga is one of the yoga disciplines that is generally slow and relaxed in terms of pace.
 What distinguishes the latter from the former is how Yin Yoga focuses on improving the flexibility and mobility mainly of your lower body, namely your hips, pelvis, and lower spine.
 As such, the majority of yin yoga asanas are made from a seated position and held for long periods.
 This allows gravity to do much of the work in exerting gentle pressure to the connective tissues in your lower body.
 All this makes Yin Yoga another great discipline to start your yoga journey with.

 Yin Yoga is also perfect for individuals who regularly practice intense cardiovascular and strength-based training, as the added flexibility and mobility can help prevent injuries common in such activities.